Allen-Tildesley/examples/README.md

 __we cannot offer more specific advice on the build process.__

 The Python versions do not require building, they are simply run through the Python interpreter.

+## Reporting errors
+If you spot an error in these program files, or the accompanying documentation, please raise an "Issue" (you will need to be logged in to GitHub to do this).
+Please check the [CONTRIBUTING](CONTRIBUTING.md) guidelines first.